rdegiovanni/rdegiovanni.github.io/_pages/about.md

 From 2015 to 2017, I was a Teaching Assistant and a Postdoc at the Department of Computer Science at the National University of Río Cuarto, Argentina.

-Since 2017, I am an *Assistant Professor* (currently on leave) at the Department of Mathematics at the National University of Río Cuarto, Argentina.
+From 2017 to 2019, I was an *Assistant Professor* at the Department of Mathematics at the National University of Río Cuarto, Argentina.

 Since 2019, I am an *Assistant Researcher* (currently on leave) at the Consejo Nacional de Investigaciones Científicas y Técnicas (CONICET), Argentina.

-Since 2019, I joined the Security Design and Validation research group, SERVAL, at SnT University of Luxembourg.
-Since then, I have been a Postdoc and since 2022 a *Research Scientist*.
+In 2019, I joined the Security Design and Validation research group, SERVAL, at SnT University of Luxembourg.
+From 2019 to 2022 I was a Postdoc and from 2022 to 2024 a *Research Scientist*.

+In 2024, I joined as a *Senior R&T Associate* to the Software Engineering RDI Unit research group, leaded by Prof. Jordi Cabot, at the Luxembourg Institute of Science and Technology (LIST).